MohdRas/kubernetes/README.md

 - **username & password** is kept inside **secrets(base 64 encoded)**, this is another type of config map.
 - both config map & secrets are **configured with the POD**.
 - can be used as **environment variables** or even as **properties file**.
+-
 # data storage - volumes
 - **kubernetes does not manage this data storage.** We need to explicity manage it.
 - if the POD restarted, then data will be lost.
 - **attaching volumes to the POD**.
 It can be **local to the node** or **remote(outside K8s cluster) to the node**
+-
 # replicate everything

+- deployments
+    - for stateless applications.
+    - **blue print for pods of my application**
+    - **Pod is abstraction on the container.
+Deployment is another layer of abstraction over the pod.**
-- replicaset
+- statefulset
+    - for statefull applications ( mysql, postgress etc )
     - databases cannnot be replicated using deployments.
 Reason - databases has state ( storage outside the node )
     - Need to manage, which pod is writing to the storage and reading.
-- deployments - **blue print for pods of my application**
-- **Pod is abstraction on the container.
-Deployment is another layer of abstraction over the pod.**

 # kubeconfig - "C:\Users\mohdr\.kube\config"
 - **kubectl config view** - to view kubeconfig file